NVIDIA/spark-xgboost-examples/README.md

 This repo provides docs and example applications that demonstrate the RAPIDS.ai GPU-accelerated XGBoost-Spark project.
-It now supports Spark 3.0.0 and 3.0.1.
+It now supports Spark 3.0.0+

 ### Examples